 - CURRENT TEMP Displays the actual temperature in the cabinet. - 2.
 SETPOINT The user can adjust the refrigeration setpoint in 1°F increments.
 This is the temperature at which the refrigeration system will turn on.
-The refrigeration unit will turn off when the actual temperature is 4°F below the setpoint.
-If the vendor has Health and Safety software, and is vending perishable food, the temperature must be set to 41°F or below.
-A set point of 40°F is recommended. - START LOG Begin recording the actual temperature every minute for the first 30 minutes of cooling after the door is closed.
+The refrigeration unit will turn off when the actual temperature is 3°F below the setpoint. - START LOG Begin recording the actual temperature every minute for the first 30 minutes of cooling after the door is closed.

-4. VIEW LOG - View the temperatures recorded in the cooling log.
+- 4. VIEW LOG View the temperatures recorded in the cooling log.
 The reading number, temperature, date and time are displayed.
 Press 1 or 2 to scroll up or down through the readings.
-This log will not display until 30 minutes after the log is started.

-TIP: To view a temperature history of the previous 2 days, use DATA LOGS (refer to Section 6.14).
+This log will not display until 30 minutes after the log is started. - TIP: To view a temperature history of the previous 2 days, use DATA LOGS (refer to Section 6.14).